Universal breakdown of Kibble-Zurek scaling in fast quenches across a phase transition

-\textit{Universal deviations from KZM in a fast quench.---} The KZM identifies the time scale $\hat{t}$ in which the system begins to partition into independent domains, whose average size is set by the nonequilibrium correlation length $\xi(\hat{t})$.
-Heuristically, KZM assumes that the instantaneous relaxation time becomes arbitrarily small as the quench progress.
-Under this assumption, the freeze-out time $\hat{t}$ in Eq. (\ref{Eq2}) and all other nonequilibrium quantities, such as $\xi(\hat{t})$ and $n$, inherit a dependence on the quench time $\tau_Q$.
+\textit{Universal deviations from KZM in a fast quench.---} The KZM identifies the time scale $\hat{t}$ in which the system begins to partition into independent domains, whose average size is set by the nonequilibrium correlation length $\hat{\xi}$.
+Heuristically, KZM assumes that the instantaneous relaxation time in the broken symmetry phase becomes arbitrarily small as the quench progresses.
+Building on this assumption and the adiabatic-impulse approximation, the freeze-out time $\hat{t}$ in Eq. (\ref{Eq2}) and all other nonequilibrium quantities, such as $\hat{\xi}$ and $n$ in (\ref{EqnKZM}), inherit a universal scaling with the quench time $\tau_Q$.
 However, realistic quenches in numerical simulations and experiments terminate at a finite value of the control parameter $\lambda_f$, which sets a lower limit to the relaxation time in the broken symmetry phase, see Fig. \ref{Fig1}.
-For quenches of finite depth, we propose that the freeze out time is set by
+For quenches of finite depth, we propose that the freeze-out time is set by